-Vista and 7 allow more than one audio device, a “feature” that usually makes troubleshooting audio problems needlessly complicated.
+Windows allow more than one audio device, a “feature” that usually makes troubleshooting audio problems needlessly complicated.
 This is particularly true when recording sound, given that Windows can only record from one source at a time.

 A single audio device may have two or three audio inputs: an analog (mono) microphone input, an analog stereo “Line-In” or auxiliary input, and sometimes a digital S/PDIF input.
-And special devices, like voice dictation headsets and TV tuner cards, have their own inputs.
+Also, special devices, like voice dictation headsets and TV tuner cards, have their own inputs.

 All the inputs for all your audio devices are listed in Control Panel ➝ Sound ➝ Recording tab.

 To choose the default audio source, highlight the device you want to use and click Set Default.
 Most applications will automatically use the default device to record sound, but some (particularly voice-dictation software) require that you choose a source separately in the application itself.
-If you speak to your mic the mic level should rise real time:
+If you speak to your mic, the mic level should rise real time:

 If you select the microphone and click on Properties, you’ll be able to adjust quite a few settings.
 On the General tab, you get some basic information about the device and you can choose to disable it here if you like.
 The more interesting feature is on the Listen tab.